 “9 Seven weeks shalt thou number to thyself; when thou hast begun [to put] the sickle to the corn, thou shalt begin to number seven weeks.
 10 And thou shalt keep the feast of weeks to the Lord thy God, accordingly as thy hand has power in as many things as the Lord thy God shall give thee.
 11 And thou shalt rejoice before the Lord thy God, thou and thy son, and thy daughter, thy man-servant and thy maid-servant, and the Levite, and the stranger, and the orphan, and the widow which dwells among you, in whatsoever place the Lord thy God shall choose, that his name should be called there.
 12 Thou shalt remember that thou wast a servant in the land of Egypt, and thou shalt observe and do these commands.”

-The Feast of Weeks or Shavuot/Pentecost can also be called First Fruits, but it should not be confused with the Feast of First Fruits that occurs during the Feast of Unleavened Bread.
-Although both deal with giving the first fruits of the land to God, the former marks the beginning of the Barley Harvest.
-We are to count at the start of the barley harvest 49 days plus one to reach Shavuot or Pentecost, which begins the wheat harvest.
+The Feast of Weeks or Shavuot can also be called First Fruits, but it should not be confused with the Feast of First Fruits that occurs during the Feast of Unleavened Bread.
+Although both deal with giving the first fruits of the land to God, the former marks the beginning of the Barley Harvest and the latter the beginning of the wheat harvest.
+Starting on First fruits, we count for 49 days plus one to reach Shavuot, which begins the wheat harvest.

 While the Feast of Unleavened Bread is characterized by the omission of leaven, Shavuot is characterized by its inclusion.
 From the first fruits of the wheat of your land, two loaves of bread made with fine flour and leaven are given to the priest to be offered before Yehovah.
 The loaves would be waved before the Lord and would mark this time as a set-apart gathering, and we are to have a sabbath-rest day.